DOJ prosecutors resign after top brass reverses course on Roger Stone sentencing

 In a new filing Tuesday afternoon, the DOJ told Jackson that the government "respectfully submits that a sentence of incarceration far less than 87 to 108 months’ imprisonment would be reasonable under the circumstances," but that the government "ultimately defers to the Court as to the specific sentence to be imposed."

-A senior DOJ official confirmed to Fox News that senior leadership officials there made the call to reverse the sentencing recommendation, saying the Monday evening filing was substantially inconsistent with how the prosecutors had briefed DOJ leadership they would proceed on the case.
+A senior DOJ official confirmed to Fox News that senior leadership officials there made the call to reverse the initial sentencing recommendation, saying the Monday evening filing was not only extreme, but also substantially inconsistent with how the prosecutors had briefed DOJ leadership they would proceed on the case.

 In response, Assistant US Attorney in the U.S. Attorney’s Office for Washington D.C.
 Jonathan Kravis, resigned as an assistant U.S. attorney in a filing with Jackson.
 Another posecutor, Aaron Zelinsky, also filed a notice with the court that he was leaving his position as a special prosecutor with the U.S. attorney's office in Washington, although he would remain as an assistant U.S. attorney in Baltimore.
 Then, prosecutor Adam Jed withdrew from the Stone case as well.
 None of the prosecutors gave an explicit rationale for the resignations.

 Stone has been convicted on seven counts of obstruction, witness tampering, and making false statements to Congress on charges that stemmed from former Special Counsel Robert Mueller’s Russia investigation.
-Prosecutors charged that Stone lied to Congress about his conversations about WikiLeaks with New York radio host Randy Credico, although Stone was never actually linked to any criminal conspiracy to access or leak documents.
+Prosecutors charged that Stone lied to Congress about his conversations about WikiLeaks with New York radio host Randy Credico, although Stone was never linked to any criminal conspiracy to access or leak documents.

 Speaking to reporters on Tuesday, Trump said he stayed out of internal DOJ deliberations, but strongly opposed their initial sentencing recommendation.
 "I stay out of things to a degree that people wouldn't believe," Trump said.